Return to Economics Notes Table of Contents

 c.
 Hunter Lewis on crony-capitalism 30 minute vide 1/25/14

 3. Money Manager Capitalism: money managers dominate savings/investing markets impacting

 4. Patrimonial Capitalism gentry living off of inherited wealth see also

-5. Capital in the Twenty-First Century book review
+5. Capital in the Twenty-First Century by Thomas Piketty a book review

 c.
 Taking on Adam Smith and Karl Marx NYT 4/19/14